dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

-# Splitting `System.Reactive` into `System.Reactive.Net` and UI framework support packages
+# Moving UI framework support out of `System.Reactive`

-When a .NET project that targets Windows takes a dependency on `System.Reactive`, there are circumstances in which this causes unwanted dependencies on the WPF and Windows Forms frameworks.
-This can add many tens of megabytes to the deployable size of applications.
+Before Rx 7, when a .NET project that targets Windows took a dependency on `System.Reactive`, there were circumstances in which this caused unwanted dependencies on the WPF and Windows Forms frameworks.
+This could add many tens of megabytes to the deployable size of applications.
 This document describes how Rx 7.0 fixes this problem.

 ## Status